Stevens eager for more silverware at 45

 Last updated on .From the section Cricket

-Darren Stevens might be 45, and he might just have won his first trophy with Kent in 14 years - but the veteran all-rounder insists is still hungry for more silverware.
+Darren Stevens might be 45 - and he might just have won his first trophy with Kent in 14 years - but the veteran all-rounder insists he is still hungry for more silverware.

 "I've got no interest in stopping," said Stevens after playing a key part in helping Kent beat Sussex, and then Somerset, to win the T20 Blast.